aquasecurity/defsec/avd_docs/google/sql/AVD-GCP-0017/docs.md

-### Ensure that Cloud SQL Database Instances are not publicly exposed

 Database instances should be configured so that they are not available over the public internet, but to internal compute resources which access them.

 ### Impact